Tusartus/Tusartus/README.md

 In 2021, I earned the Java Web Developer Nanodegree certificate through Udacity, solidifying my skills in web development and Java-based technologies.

-## Connect with Me

-Let's connect and collaborate on exciting cloud and DevOps projects.
-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/arthus-nizere-50484a161/)!

 Happy Coding! 🚀